Ryan Tannehill: 2012

-In the 2012 NFL draft, the Miami Dolphins selected Tannehill in the first round with the eighth overall pick.
+The Miami Dolphins selected Tannehill eighth overall in the 2012 NFL draft.
 He was the first quarterback selected by the Dolphins in the first round since Dan Marino went 27th overall in 1983.
-He became the 17th starting quarterback by the Dolphins since Marino and only the third quarterback taken in the first round in franchise history after Hall of Famers Bob Griese and Marino.

-On July 28, 2012, Tannehill signed his four-year rookie contract with the Dolphins worth about $12.688 million, with a fifth-year option.
+Tannehill became the 17th starting quarterback by the Dolphins since Marino and only the third quarterback taken in the first round in franchise history after Hall of Famers Bob Griese and Marino.
+On July 28, 2012, Tannehill signed a four-year rookie contract with the Dolphins worth about $12.688 million, with a fifth-year option.

-On August 20, 2012, Tannehill was named the starting quarterback for the season opener against the Houston Texans.
-He finished with 219 yards, no touchdowns, and three interceptions in the 30–10 loss.
+Tannehill was named the starting quarterback for the season opener against the Houston Texans.
+He finished the 30–10 road loss with 219 passing yards and three interceptions.
 Two of his three interceptions were tipped at the line of scrimmage by defensive end J. J. Watt.
 In response to Tannehill's performance, Dolphins head coach Joe Philbin said, "We've (also) got to do a better job in (pass) protection, and at times the receivers have to protect the throw from the quarterback.
 So I would say, as is usually the case, there is a little bit of culpability across the board".

-During Week 2, Tannehill improved dramatically in a 35–13 win over the Oakland Raiders.
-He passed for 200 yards, a touchdown, and no interceptions, as well as 14 yards on the ground to go along with a rushing score.
-Tannehill seemed to fix his tipped ball problem by having zero passes batted down in week 2.
-By the end of week 3, Tannehill had completed less than 53% of his passes, and also had only one touchdown to four interceptions.

-Two weeks later against the Arizona Cardinals, Tannehill threw for 431 yards surpassing the Dolphins' single-game record for most passing yards by a rookie quarterback set by Dan Marino in 1983.
+During Week 2, Tannehill improved dramatically in a 35–13 victory over the Oakland Raiders.
+He threw for 200 yards, a touchdown, and no interceptions while also rushing for 14 yards and a touchdown.
+Tannehill seemed to fix his tipped ball problem by having no passes batted down in that game.
+By the end of Week 3, Tannehill had completed less than 53% of his passes and also had only one touchdown to four interceptions.
+Two weeks later against the Arizona Cardinals, Tannehill threw for 431 yards, surpassing the Dolphins' single-game record for most passing yards by a rookie quarterback set by Dan Marino in 1983.
 Tannehill's mark was one yard shy of the NFL's single-game passing-yard record by a rookie quarterback, set by Panthers quarterback Cam Newton in 2011.
-He threw a touchdown and two interceptions in the 24–21 overtime loss to the Cardinals.
-In Week 16, Tannehill set a franchise record for longest run by a quarterback by rushing 31 yards in a single play.
+Tannehill finished the 24–21 overtime road loss throwing for 431 yards, a touchdown, and two interceptions.
+During a Week 16 24–10 victory over the Buffalo Bills, he set a franchise record for longest run by a quarterback by rushing for 31 yards in a single play.
 The previous record was held by Pat White, who had a 30-yard run in 2009.
-During that game against the Buffalo Bills, Tannehill also became the fifth quarterback in team history to surpass 3,000 passing yards in a season.
+Tannehill also became the fifth quarterback in team history to surpass 3,000 passing yards in a season.

-Tannehill went on to set franchise rookie records for passing yards, attempts, and completions.
+Tannehill went on to set franchise rookie records for passing yards (3,294), attempts (484), and completions (282) while throwing 12 touchdowns and 13 interceptions and rushing 49 times for 211 yards and two touchdowns in 16 games and starts.